 That’s when the chair leg bumped my arm and my phone nearly went flying into the air.
 The empty chair was no longer beside me, but now stuck around Real Lucky’s neck.
 He was hollering and bucking like crazy.
 I dislodged the chair quickly from his neck, but we both felt less smug.
 Or maybe only I felt less smug.
 Lucky butted the chair right after I freed him, and as I tried posting the pictures, one goat untied my shoe and the other started tasting (okay, maybe eating) the coat I was wearing.

 Farms and country life are usually a lot of work, but my efforts are minimal thanks to my husband, an engineer, who built our sturdy barn and large, robust pen that reliably keeps the goats in and predators out.
 The chickens have a nice coop and a covered run, as well as a goat-proof doorway that allows them ongoing access to the goat pen.
+We will have to get some more prefab chicken coops to keep the hens comfortable in their own space and not be crammed in together.
 All I really have to do is feed the animals daily, wander around with the goats in the field and tend to their occasional health needs (worming, clipping their hooves, and brushing them).
 I take the dog on walks, too, and throw lots of Frisbee.

 As I mentioned, I used to work full time in government-for fifteen years in public relations/communications.
-That was fun, but life is short and I wanted to write for myself, so I quit my job and applied to graduate school
+That was fun, but life is short and I wanted to write for myself, so I quit my job and applied to graduate school.
+I was fortunate that it was an MFA program that I wanted to complete, as generally these are fully funded.
+A lot of people who want to attend graduate school have to consider how they are going to pay for their tuition, with many looking for fundraising ideas to help them to achieve their goals.
+I was one of the lucky ones.

 In 2014, I graduated from Pacific Lutheran University’s low-residency program, the Rainier Writing Workshop, with my MFA in fiction.
 Now I take on part-time jobs with state agencies when I feel like government-ing, and the rest of the time I focus on the serious businesses of parenting (my daughter is fifteen), writer-ing, and lazy farming.
 Sometimes I plant a garden, but more often I hang out at the amazing Olympia Farmer’s Market and find local produce that’s way better than I could grow myself.